roschmsi/tsjepa/README.md

 Machine learning algorithms can be trained to automatically detect and classify cardiac abnormalities given a patient's electrocardiogram (ECG).Recent studies on multivariate time series have shown that the unsupervised pre-training of a model and its subsequent application in downstream tasks can outperform fully supervised approaches.

-In this work, we investigate the effectivenss of unsupervised pre-training for ECG analysis.
+In this work, we investigate the effectiveness of unsupervised pre-training for ECG analysis.
 We identify the pivotal elements of masked time series modeling with Transformers and achieve state-of-the-art classification results on a large-scale ECG dataset.
 Additionally, we propose masked autoencoders for time series and demonstrate their applicability in classification and forecasting tasks.

 ## Dependencies
 This repository works with Python 3.10 and PyTorch 1.13.
 Please create a virtual environment and install the dependencies specified in requirements.txt.